Syncope

 - Maintaining adequate hydration, especially during illness/exertion

-Most common mechanism is vasovagal or neurocardiogenic, in which a variety of stimuli and conditions—pain, heat, dehydrated state, emotional upset, carotid pressure—trigger increased vagal tone, leading to slowed heart rate, peripheral vasodilation, and decreased cerebral perfusion.
+The most common mechanism is vasovagal or neurocardiogenic in which a variety of stimuli and conditions—pain, heat, dehydrated state, emotional upset, carotid pressure—trigger increased vagal tone, leading to slowed heart rate, peripheral vasodilatation, and decreased cerebral perfusion.

 There's more to see -- the rest of this topic is available only to subscribers.